1. Home

 For example, keeping noise at a minimum, not parking lots of commercial vehicles in and around the property and restricting the animals you are allowed could help keep property prices at a maximum and means everyone gets to enjoy the neighbourhood at a certain standard.

-What if you break them?
+What if you break a covenant?

-There can be several outcomes of various intensity if you break a covenant you agreed to, whether you did so knowingly or by accident.
-The breach of covenant can be called out by the party that has the 'benefit of the covenant', this can be the owner of land, the original developer or another party.
 It is important to find out who has the benefit of the covenant when agreeing to them as this will be the person you will have to answer to if you break it.

-Remove the offence – this the lightest outcome, where you will have to get rid of the thing that goes against the covenant.
+This the lightest outcome, where you will have to get rid of the thing that goes against the covenant.
 For example, if you built a wall that goes against it you would be forced to take it down.

-Pay a fine – one of the more serious outcomes of breaking a covenant, the fine can end up as thousands of pounds, depending on the offence.
+One of the more serious outcomes of breaking a covenant, the fine can end up as thousands of pounds, depending on the offence.
 This will be paid to the person with the benefit of the covenant.

-None of these situations are ideal, so it’s important to be aware of any covenants prior to making an offer on a property and checking that what you’d like to do in the property, for example let it to students or holiday makers with your conveyancing solicitor so they can advise what you can and can’t do in the future.
+None of these situations are ideal, so it’s important to be aware of any covenants prior to making an offer on a property.

-Can you change/remove them
+Can you change/remove a covenant?

-It is not currently possible to remove a positive covenant from a property, as they are tied to the owner not indefinitely passed on with the land.
 However, as a restrictive covenant is tied to the land and is passed from owner to owner, The Lands Chamber of the Upper Tribunal has the jurisdiction to change or remove them.

-The most common reason for having a restrictive covenant removed or changed is that because it has been passed on for so long it has become obsolete and/or is negatively impacting the ability to improve the value of the property, however this would have to proven in some way.
+The most common reason for having a restrictive covenant removed or changed is that because it has been passed on for so long it has become obsolete and/or is negatively impacting the ability to improve the value of the property.
+However, this would have to proven in some way.

 If you want to remove or change a restrictive covenant you should seek professional legal advice via your conveyancing solicitor.